 Maryland Infants and Toddlers

-If you have questions about your child’s development or suspect a delay in a child under three years old, you can request a free evaluation from the Maryland Infants and Toddlers Program
+For questions about a child’s development or a suspected delay for a child under three years old, request a free evaluation from the Maryland Infants and Toddlers Program

 If the child's delay is greater than 25% in one or more areas, the child demonstrates atypical development or behavior or has a qualifying diagnosed condition, they may be eligible for the free early intervention program.